ceramicstudio/pullToPoints/README.md

 ```

 This will retrieve the last days' game outcomes and player statistics, and will aggregate wins & losses by team, and minutes played, assists and points scored by player.
-(note that it will only retrieve data during the NBA season)
+(note that by default it will only retrieve data during the NBA season, but you can edit the start and end dates to retrieve older data if desired.)

 ### How it Works